InfiniteLoopify/markdown-table-of-content-creator/README.md

 `python CreateTOC.py --path <PATH TO REPO>`

+Following are the arguments that can be passed:

 `--path` specify the path to the repository for which Table of Content is to be created.